-The Learning Community Program is now soliciting applications for the 2013-2014 academic year.
-The application process includes pre-proposal and full proposal steps.
+The Learning Community Program is now soliciting applications for the 2014-2015 academic year.

 On-line Full PROPOSALS (for both new and continuing learning communities) are now available:

 Learning community proposals should clearly reflect the learning outcomes of the departments and colleges/schools represented.
 The University takes a broad view of what constitutes a learning community.
 Regardless of structure, the literature confirms that the most effective Learning Communities address the following: